 Janice is the CFO of the LMS Group of Companies and Board Chair of the Land Title and Survey Authority.
 She provides strategic financial management and senior financial expertise in her capacity as CFO, as a board member and as a consultant to private companies.
 Janice is a Chartered Accountant and active in the community and in supporting her profession.
 She served as President of the Vancouver Chapter of Financial Executives Institute, on several professional committees for the Institute of Chartered Accountants of British Columbia, and as a board member for Legal Services Society, Caravel Investments and Junior Achievement.

-Director-at-Large, Member Engagement Committee
+Co-Chair, Member Engagement Committee

 Carol is a Principal in the international firm, Kasian Architecture Interior Design and Planning Ltd. Areas of practice include hospitals, universities, airports, public buildings, mixed use retail developments and corporate facilities.
 Carol has over 40 years of experience in planning and design, and her interest in design education has been reflected in teaching appointments at two universities.
 She is an NCIDQ certificate holder, a Certified Facility Manager (CFM), a Registered Interior Designer (RID) in BC and a LEED Accredited Professional.
 Carol was President of the Interior Designers of Canada (IDC) and President of the International Interior Design Association (IIDA).
 She has served on the boards of the Council for Interior Design Accreditation (CIDA), the Council for Interior Design Qualification (CIDQ) and has been inducted into the College of Fellows of three professional associations.
 Carol currently serves as Vice President of Interior Designers of Canada and has an honourary Doctor of Letters (D.Litt.) from Kwantlen Polytechnic University.